love-in-traffic/love-in-traffic.github.io/index.md

 Full paper is available [here]({{ site.url }}{{ site.baseurl }}/assets/automotiveuiadjunct26-12.pdf).

+Subject to ethical approval, we also plan to use ideas and materials generated during the workshop in future academic publications, with participants’ informed consent.

+**Content notice**: Please note that this workshop includes discussion of consensual sexual activity, sexually explicit media, and related scenarios in public and shared transport.
+Some participants may find this content sensitive, uncomfortable, or distressing.
+Participation is voluntary, and attendees should use their own discretion in deciding whether the workshop is appropriate for them before enrolling.

 # Schedule and Activities
 The workshop (W1) will take place on 20 September 2026, 08:30–12:30 in room 2124 (Jämvikten), at Natrium, Gothenburg University.
 See full AutoUI programme [here](https://www.auto-ui.org/26/program-2/).